catalyst-cooperative/pudl-archiver/README.md

   for.
 Overrides `--datasets`.
 - `--depositor`: select backend storage system.
-Defaults to `zenodo`, which is the only fully featured backend at this point, but we are experimenting with an `fsspec` based backend which would allow using various cloud storage backends like GCS.
-Available options include `gcs`, `local`, and `zenodo`. `gcs` and `local` use the `fsspec` backend, which currently does not support versioning, so these options should be used with caution.
+Defaults to `zenodo`, which is the only fully featured backend at this point, but we are experimenting with an `fsspec` based backend to allow storage to allow archiving to local and generic cloud based storage options.
+To use this depositor, set this option to `fsspec` and set the `--deposition-path` to an fsspec compliant path.
+- `--deposition-path`: Used with the `fsspec` option for `--depositor`.
+Should point to an fsspec compliant path (e.g. `file://path/to/file`).

 ## Adding a new dataset